A group of conservatives led by

 Delegate Neil C. Parrott, a Republican opposed to gay rights, have

-launched an effort to repeal Maryland's recently approved transgender
+failed in their effort to repeal Maryland's transgender protections

-212), which seeks to prohibit discrimination in the areas of
+212), which prohibits discrimination in the areas of employment,

-employment, housing, credit and public accommodations on the basis of
+housing, credit and public accommodations on the basis of gender

 “It opens it up to predators, not